• Skip to primary navigation

 I don’t do one-size-fits-all therapy.

 I pull from several evidence-based approaches and adapt them for neurodivergent brains.
-Everything I do is strengths-based: we start from the assumption that your brain has real superpowers alongside its challenges.
+Everything I do is strengths-based: we start from the assumption that your brain has real strengths alongside its challenges.

 To understand your relationship patterns and build more secure connections.
-Many neurodivergent people have attachment styles that look “insecure” but make perfect sense once you factor in their wiring.
+Many neurodivergent women have attachment styles that look “insecure” but make perfect sense once you factor in their wiring.

 Somatic Therapy

-Because for many neurodivergent people, the body holds what the brain can’t articulate.
+Because for many neurodivergent women, the body holds what the brain can’t articulate.
 We’ll work with your nervous system, not just your thoughts.

 Strengths-based